cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="modules--multiline-imports-over-newlines"></a>
-  - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.
+  - [10.8](#modules--multiline-imports-over-newlines) Multiple imports are allowed with 4 or less entities, and the character column count does not exceed 175.
+Multiline imports should be indented just like multiline array and object literals.

     > Why?
-The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.
+The curly braces follow the same indentation rules as every other curly brace block in the style guide.

     ```javascript
     // bad
     import {longNameA, longNameB, longNameC, longNameD, longNameE} from 'path';

     // good
+    import { nameA, nameB, nameC } from 'path';

     import {
       longNameA,
       longNameB,